pasquale90/pi-loop-console/files/info/future_work.md

 - [x] metronome: Instead of timing, use loop length to calculate the #buffers per quarter unit
 - [ ] handshake: add latency status in _info_control()
 - [ ] monitor: set idle when all monitor states (ARM/MNTR) are disabled.
+- [ ] audio_settings: replace macros with a namespace of constexpr variables

 ## Additions
 Here is the list of missing features needed to make the Piloop 1.0 update: